kvjmistry/NueXSec/README.md

 ## Other Modules

 FlashValidation contains a LArSoft Module for analysing the flash information in the events.
 EventRate contains a LArSoft module to make the eventrate distribution.
 If you need to use these then ask me and I will document this further.

+## Systematics

+This folder contains scripts related to doing systematics.
+For now it contains a root script to make the weight histogrmas needed for the flux.

+## Tools

+This folder contains scripts not directly related to the selection, but are useful.
+It currently contains a script for converting a run subrun list to a filelist which can be filtered on to get all the selected nue events.